MhussainD4772/MhussainD4772/README.md

 # Hi there! 👋

-I'm **Syed Mohammed Hussain**, a software engineer passionate about building scalable solutions and exploring cutting edge technologies.
+I'm Syed Mohammed Hussain, a Software Engineer passionate about building scalable systems, automation frameworks, and AI-powered applications.

-I currently work as a **Software Development Engineer (SDE)**, at **FNB Corporation** where I focus on developing robust software systems and contributing to high-impact projects that drive business value.
+I currently work at FNB Corporation, where I contribute to backend systems, workflow automation, ETL pipelines, and full-stack solutions that support business-critical banking operations.
+My work includes building reliable software, improving existing systems, and exploring how modern tools like AI and automation can make engineering workflows more efficient.

-Previously, I was at **Amazon**, where I gained valuable experience working on large-scale distributed systems and cloud infrastructure, contributing to services that serve millions of users worldwide.
+Previously, I worked at Amazon, where I gained hands-on experience with large-scale engineering practices, test automation, CI workflows, and building reliable systems in a fast-moving environment.

-I'm fascinated by **machine learning** and **artificial intelligence**, and I love exploring how these technologies can solve real world problems.
-I'm particularly interested in building ML models, working with cloud platforms, and developing scalable applications.
-Outside of work, I'm an avid **cricket** enthusiast and enjoy following the latest developments in technology and science.

-Let's connect!
+My current focus is growing as a Python-heavy Backend Engineer with strong experience in FastAPI, React, system design, automation, and AI integration.
+I’m especially interested in building practical AI applications, developer tools, and scalable software that solves real-world problems.

+Outside of engineering, I’m also deeply involved in cricket, which has shaped the way I think about discipline, consistency, and long-term growth.

+Always happy to connect with engineers, AI builders, founders, recruiters, and anyone working on interesting technology.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/syed-mohammed-hussain-8b385b209/)